earthly/earthly/docs/ci-integration/remote-buildkit.md

 Set this to `true` for all daemons that will handle production workloads.
 This daemon *by design* is an arbitrary code execution machine, and running it without any kind of mTLS configuration is not recommended.

 Make sure you mount your certificates and keys in the correct location (`/etc/*.pem`).

+For complete details, see the [documentation for `earthly/buildkitd`](../docker-images/buildkit-standalone.md).

 #### Client